syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Mac.md

 {% endtabs %}

 By executing the program, you will get the **Word document** as follows.
+The output will be saved in bin folder.

 ![ASP.Net Core output Word document](Mac-images/GettingStartedOutput.jpg)